dimitras/Zfish-Project/README.md

 # Alternative mRNA transcripts in Zebrafish

 ## Aim
-To discover novel gene models that haven’t been annotated yet.
+To discover novel gene models that haven’t been annotated yet

 ## Solution
 - combine RNA-Seq, alternative splicing and proteomics